Ackee-Blockchain/reentrancy-examples/contracts/cross-contract-reentrancy/README.md

 ## Description

-There is ETH token and CCRToken.
+There is an ETH token and a CCRToken.
+The Vault manages CCRToken, allowing it to mint and burn tokens, making it a trusted entity for CCRToken.
-Vault manage CCRToken. so vault is trusted from CCRToken so vault can mint and burn token.

 ## Expected Usage

-- User send ETH to Vault with ` deposit()` function.
-Vault run mint at CCRToken as msg.sender token.

-- User can do `withdraw()` then get ETH from deposited CCRToken.
+- Users send ETH to the Vault using the `deposit()` function, which mints CCRTokens equivalent to the deposited ETH for the user.
+- Users can call `withdraw()` to exchange their CCRTokens for ETH.

 ## Attack

 ### External Call

-In the Vault, in the `withdraw()` function.
-They do `msg.sender.call{value: balance}("");` which trigger user's `receive` function.
+In the Vault's `withdraw()` function, the call to `msg.sender.call{value: balance}("");` triggers the user's `receive` function.

 ### Cause of Attack

-It update CCRToken balance after the external call.
-So when the user function is called, CCRToken is unexpected state.
-Attacker already receive ETH but CCRToken did not changed same as before called `withdraw()`. and `burnUser()` function burn CCRToken from currently msg.sender value.
+The Vault updates the CCRToken balance after the external call.
+When the user's function is called, the CCRToken is in an unexpected state.
+The attacker receives ETH, but the CCRToken balance remains unchanged.
+The `burnUser()` function then burns the CCRTokens from the current `msg.sender` value.

 ### Reentrant Target

-There is ReentrancyGuard in the vault. but we can call CCRToken function.
+Despite having a ReentrancyGuard in the Vault, the attacker can still call CCRToken functions:

-- Attacker1 deposit 1 eth.
-- So Attacker1 have CCRToken which equal value to 1 eth.
-- Attacker1 withdraw()
+1. Attacker1 deposits 1 ETH, receiving CCRTokens equivalent to 1 ETH.
+2. Attacker1 calls `withdraw()`.
-    - Vault call receive() in Attacker1 at the same time Attacker receive 1 eth.
+    - The Vault triggers `receive()` in Attacker1, transferring 1 ETH.
-    - Attacker1 call transfer() in CCRToken then transfer CCRToken to attacker2.
+    - Attacker1 calls `transfer()` in CCRToken, transferring CCRTokens to Attacker2.
-- Attacker2 transfer() CCRToken to Attacker1.
+3. Attacker2 transfers CCRTokens back to Attacker1.
-- So Attacker1 have CCRToken which equal value to 1 eth.
+4. Attacker1 again has CCRTokens equivalent to 1 ETH.
-- repeat above.
+5. Repeat the above steps.

 ### Mitigation

-- Burn same amount that sent ETH.
+- Burn the same amount of CCRTokens as the sent ETH.
-- Complete changing state before external call.
+- Complete state changes before making external calls.

+By implementing these mitigations, cross-contract reentrancy attacks can be prevented, ensuring the integrity of the Vault and CCRToken system.